vanhoveAlexis/gofast/docs/en/doc-gofast-known-issues.rst

 .. figure:: media-guide/trouver-version-excel.png

-Notification “Impossible to connect to ...
-Please check the web address you use is correct".
+Notification "Impossible to connect to ...
+Please check the web address you use is correct"
 --------------------------------------------------------
 MS-Office does not support paths longer than 240 characters.
 For solving such issue you should do one of actions below: